 We rarely have available kittens and maintain a waiting list.
 We will not breed until there is demand for kittens.
 Please read the detailed instruction below on how to apply.

-We plan five breedings for the 2019 season.
+As of July 2020 – We plan 3 litters for the 2020 season and 2 more litters in spring/summer of 2021.
 The pregnancy lasts 65 days on average and our kittens stay with us until they are at least 12 weeks old.

 Selecting your kitten

 People choose their kitten based on their position on the wait list.
 However, we try to match our kittens to the families.
 For example, a kitten who is outgoing and has high energy is likely to go to a family with kids and/or other animals.
 On the other hand, a kitten who is gentle and reserved will do better off living with a retired couple or with people who work long hours.
 We provide people with information about each kittens such as what they like or dislike, their preferences in food, how they behave in different situations, etc. We also posts pictures and videos on our Facebook page